ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       that stores data in a set and correctly manipulates the data using the aforementioned operations.
-    - Given the formal definition of the domain and range of a mathematical function, implement that function as a dictionary in a Python program.
+    - Given the formal definition of the domain and range of a mathematical function, implement that function as either a traditional Python function or a dictionary.
     - Using the formal definition of a graph and a file with graph-theoretic data, create an adjacency matrix representaton of the graph and save it using a Python program.